Tochemey/goakt/README.md

 ### Testkit

-Go-Akt comes packaged with a testkit that can help test that actors receive expected messages within _unit tests_.
+GoAkt comes packaged with a testkit that can help test that actors receive expected messages within _unit tests_.
+The teskit in GoAkt uses underneath the [`https://github.com/stretchr/testify`](https://github.com/stretchr/testify) package.
 To test that an actor receive and respond to messages one will have to:

 1. Create an instance of the testkit: `testkit := New(ctx, t)` where `ctx` is a go context and `t` the instance of `*testing.T`.
 This can be done in setup before the run of each test.
 2. Create the instance of the actor under test.
 Example: `pinger := testkit.Spawn(ctx, "pinger", &pinger{})`
-3. Create an instance of test probe: `probe := testkit.NewProbe(ctx)` where `ctx` is a go context
+3. Create an instance of test probe: `probe := testkit.NewProbe(ctx)` where `ctx` is a go context.
+One can set some [options](./testkit/option.go)
 4. Use the probe to send a message to the actor under test.
 Example: `probe.Send(pinger, new(testpb.Ping))`
 5. Assert that the actor under test has received the message and responded as expected using the probe methods:

-- `ExpectMessage(message proto.Message) proto.Message`: asserts that the message received from the test actor is the expected one
+- `ExpectMessage(message proto.Message)`: asserts that the message received from the test actor is the expected one
-- `ExpectMessageWithin(duration time.Duration, message proto.Message) proto.Message`: asserts that the message received from the test actor is the expected one within a time duration
+- `ExpectMessageWithin(duration time.Duration, message proto.Message)`: asserts that the message received from the test actor is the expected one within a time duration
 - `ExpectNoMessage()`: asserts that no message is expected
 - `ExpectAnyMessage() proto.Message`: asserts that any message is expected
 - `ExpectAnyMessageWithin(duration time.Duration) proto.Message`: asserts that any message within a time duration